QED as a many-body theory of worldlines: II. All-order S-matrix formalism: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Fiorenzo Bastianelli, Stefan Fl\"orchinger, Hofie Hannesdottir and Fanyi Zhou for discussions.
+We would like to thank Fiorenzo Bastianelli, Stefan Fl\"orchinger, Hofie Hannesdottir, Christian Schubert and Fanyi Zhao for discussions.
+We would also like to thank the referee of this manuscript for emphasizing Weinberg's analysis of the cancellation of the infrared divergences that are absorbed in the field-strength renormalization factors in the LSZ formalism.
 R. V. is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract No. DE- SC0012704.
 His research at Stony Brook University is supported by a grant from the Simons Foundation.
 X. F. is supported by Grant No. ED481B-2019-040 of Conseller\'ia de Cultura, Educaci\'on e Universidade of Xunta de Galicia (Spain).
 A. T. is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics through the Contract No. DE-SC0020081.